ehuangc/ehuangc.github.io/index.md

 Hi!
-I am a **computer scientist and paleobiologist** researching machine learning applications to geological and biological questions in deep time.
-Currently, I am a student at Stanford University completing a bachelor's and master's degree in Computer Science.
+I am a **computer scientist and paleobiologist** researching machine learning applications to answer questions about the history of life on Earth.
+Currently, I am a student at Stanford University completing a B.S. and M.S. in Computer Science with a concentration in AI.